Last Update: 11/15/19

 Home loan modification stories are scary horror stories that are filled with all kinds of villains taking advantage of good people for money.
 It’s greed, in several different forms.
 Loan modifications should be straight-forward and pretty easy to predict: here is the information the bank needs to know, here’s the documentation that supports the bank’s requirements, here are the options that the bank can offer, here is what the borrower thinks is his or her best alternative.
 Loan modification documents finalized, everyone signs: loan is modified.

 But that’s not what has happened in Florida or the rest of the country in many, many situations.

-In the news this week, we can all read stories of failed modifications that are based upon bad acts.
+In the news, we can read stories of failed modifications that are based upon bad actors.
 Consider:

 1. Three Modification Denials and Foreclosure During the Third Modification Round

-There’s the Chuns in Minnesota, who are suing IndyBank after some curious modification dancing by the bankers.
+There’s the case of the Chuns in Minnesota, who sued IndyBank after some curious modification dancing by the bankers.
 Seems bad times and an ARM combined to put the Chuns (in their eighties, by the way) close to foreclosure.
 IndyMac, their lender, offered a loan modification after the bank sent out its foreclosure notice – a HAMP modification.
 The Chuns applied, and got rejected for incomplete documentation.